|

 raki on a table with a bucket of ice and a glass of water

-Interestingly enough, the law is rarely enforced with regard to the drinking age but very much so with regard to other rules and many of those who have visited Turkey can attest to this fact.
+Interestingly enough, the law seems to be rarely enforced concerning the drinking age but very much so concerning BAC.
+Many of those who have visited can attest to this fact.

 That being said, for those who want to avoid breaking the law, it’s best to stick with the official legal drinking age Turkey has prescribed by authorities.